How to Review Your Small Business Budget

-As the Chief Number Cruncher at Half A CFO, one question I hear fairly often is: “How frequently do I need to review my small business budget?”
+As the Chief Number Cruncher at Half A CFO, one question I hear fairly often is: “How frequently do you need to review your small business budget?”

 Excellent question!
-Probably you already made a budget for your business for 2018, and you put a lot of hard work into it.
-To get the most of your effort you need to review your budget against your actual income and expenditures.
+Probably you already made a budget for your business for the current year, and you put a lot of hard work into it.
+But how about a budget review?
+To get the most of your effort you need to review your small business budget against your actual income and expenditures.
 But, how often should you do it?
 And, above all, how do you do that?

-Almost everyone recommends you review your budget every month.
+Almost everyone recommends you review your small business budget every month.
 They are correct, but there is a little more to it.

 Hot tip – Most business owners find this tedious and, frankly, a bit confusing.
-If that’s your case, then give some serious thought to hiring a part-time bookkeeper.
-You don’t need to increase your payroll: there are many outsourced bookkeeping services who will do this at a very reasonable price.
+If that’s your case, then give some serious thought to hiring a part-time accountant.
+You don’t need to increase your payroll: there are many outsourced accounting services that will do this at a very reasonable price.

 Notice the red on my Sales line!
 That’s because no sales have yet been posted to my Xero account for January 2018, so it doesn’t reflect a problem.
 However, if we were looking at this report on Feb 5th or so, after everything had been posted, the low sales figure would indicate a serious problem.

-Steps to Follow When There’s a Problem in Your Budget
+Steps to Follow When There’s a Problem in Your Business Budget

-Let’s say you are a painter and you see your Cost of Goods Sold (2nd blue heading on the left side) is in red: that means you’ve been spending more on paint than you planned when you created the budget.
+Let’s say you are a painter and you review your small business budget: when doing it, you see your Cost of Goods Sold (2nd blue heading on the left side) is in red: that means you’ve been spending more on paint than you planned when you created the budget.

 That could be good or it could be bad.
-If you are painting twice as many houses than you planned, then it makes sense you are buying a lot more paint.
-But if sales are around where you expected, and Cost of Goods Sold is 25 or 50 percent higher, then something is wrong.
+If you are painting twice as many houses as you planned, then it makes sense that you are buying a lot more paint.
+But if sales are around where you expected, and the Cost of Goods Sold is 25 or 50 percent higher, then something is wrong.
 What to do now?

 Are there any unusually large amounts?
 That might be your problem.